 - The student seeks a Mechanical Engineering professor willing to advise a Ph.D. student. - The student writes an updated Statement of Purpose that expresses his or her goals for academic knowledge and research at the Ph.D. level. - The professor writes a recommendation letter stating his or her willingness to advise the student, as well as any financial aid being offered. - The student will enter an online "Internal Transfer" application to the University graduate application system.
-Visit the Internal Graduate Applicant page of the Graduate Admissions page for instructions to submit an application. - The student will receive and accept admission to the Ph.D. program. - The Graduate Admissions office, Registrar, and the Office of International Services (for international students) will be notified of the change in degree. - The Academic Program staff will arrange financial aid, as offered. - The student will begin studies and research in the Ph.D. program to which he or she is admitted.
+Visit the Graduate Application page of the Graduate Admissions page for instructions to submit an application.
+A standard Ph.D. application will be submitted, and the Department of Mechanical Engineering will waive the application fee.
+Please notify the academic staff at me-academic@jhu.edu when creating the application so he can notify Graduate Admissions of the application fee waiver. - The student will receive and accept admission to the Ph.D. program. - The Graduate Admissions office, Registrar, and the Office of International Services (for international students) will be notified of the change in degree. - The Academic Program staff will arrange financial aid, as offered. - The student will begin studies and research in the Ph.D. program to which he or she is admitted.

-3.12.
+3.13.
 Dual MSE for Current Hopkins Students in other Departments